yegor256/blog/_drafts/_tasking.md

     really work.

   * **Quality is enforcable**.
-    Big amount of small tasks implies that we constantly and frequently close them.
-Each closure is a important point for quality control.
-That's exactly where we have an ability to say "No" and reject the deliverables that violate our quality standards.
-With bigger tasks this "No" is much more painful for programmers.
+    Large amounts of small tasks implies that we constantly and frequently close them.
+Each closure is an important point for quality control.
+That's exactly where we have the ability to say "No" and reject the deliverables that violate our quality standards.
+With big tasks this "No" is much more painful for programmers.

   * **Risks are acceptable**.